IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 ```

 Search for the `<interfaces>` tag (in nano, this can be done with ctrl+W).
 You will find a section that defines
-the management and public interfaces
+the management and public interfaces.
+Note that there are other tags that mention "interfaces" but here you only
+need to find the specific `<interfaces>` section.
 ```xml
     <interfaces>
         <interface name="management">